 Head on to the server manager, go to the Files and storage pane > choose iSCSI tab.
 Click on TASKS and choose “New iSCSI Virtual Disk”

 On the new windows that shows up, choose the location on your newly created spanned disk (F: in my case), provide any meaningful name.
-On the disk size, choose max available space (7.81TB in my case) and choose the
+On the disk size, choose max available space (7.81TB in my case) and choose the disk to grow dynamically.

-There’s no need for authentication here, so just move on next and finish the wizard, which will end up in creating the iSCSI disk with
+There’s no need for authentication here, so just move on next and finish the wizard, which will end up in creating the iSCSI disk with the associated target.

 Create VMKernel NIC

 To start with I wanted to thanks Andy who helped me with VMkernel NIC configuration – it would take me much longer to figure out this myself!
-Drop me the line if you’re reading
+Drop me the line if you’re reading thi!

 We need to configure Virtual switch, port group and finally VMKernal NIC

 Click on Networking pane and choose Virtual Switches tab.
 Down there choose an option to add a new switch.
-In the new Window that pops out give it a
+In the new Window that pops out give it a meaningful name and choose the right uplink (port on NIC)

 Next click on Port groups tab and choose ato add port group, give it meaningful name, choosing the switch you’ve just created.